-Investment value is the amount of money an investor would pay for a property.
+Investment value is the amount of money an investor would pay for a piece of property.
 It refers to an asset’s specific value based on certain parameters.
-It is an individual’s measurement of the asset’s property value.
+Investment value represents an individual’s measurement of the asset’s property value.

-Potential investors often adopt an investment value metric when they decide to invest in property (real estate) with certain personal investment goals in mind.
-It can include a certain return on investment rate that they are looking for in an investment.
+Potential investors often adopt an investment value metric when they decide to invest in property (like real estate) with certain personal investment goals in mind.
+This metric can include a certain return on investment rate that they are looking for in an investment.
 The value metric is motivated by the beliefs of a certain investment strategy.

 Importance of Investment Value